Your guide to meal prepping, and the containers that make it easy | CNN Underscored

 Plastic Deli Food Storage Containers With Airtight Lids ($21.99 for a set of 48; amazon.com)

-Deli-style containers are another great versatile food storage option that you’ll be okay giving or throwing away because of the low, low price.
+Deli-style containers are another great versatile food storage option that you’ll be OK giving or throwing away because of the low, low price.
 These round containers, which also come in an 8-ounce size that’s perfect for transporting snacks or dressings, are leakproof and airtight.
 And, because they’re BPA-free, they are microwave-, freezer- and dishwasher-safe.

 10 meal prep accessories